 terminus env:deploy $TERMINUS_SITE.test --sync-content --updatedb --note="Deploying exported config to enable modules" terminus env:clear-cache $TERMINUS_SITE.test

---sync-contentoption will pull the database and files down from the Live environment.
+--sync-contentoption pulls the database and files down from the Live environment.
 In a real-world scenario, your content editors most likely have added content and files in the Live environment.
-For proper testing, you want those updates present on the Test environment with your deployed code.
+For thorough testing, you want those updates present on the Test environment with your deployed code.
 For more information on options for the this command, run

 terminus env:deploy -h.

-ymlconfiguration files now present on the Test environment, they can be imported to the database using the following command:
+ymlconfiguration files now present on the Test environment into the database using the following command:

 terminus drush $TERMINUS_SITE.test -- config-import -y